 |

-of NFPA - Life Safety Code 101 allows the use of photoluminescent exit signs only if they are in compliance with Underwriters
+NFPA's 2000 edition of Life Safety Code 101 allows the use of photoluminescent exit signs only if they are in compliance with Underwriters Laboratories Inc's

-Laboratories Inc's UL924 Standard for Emergency Lighting and Power Equipment.
-Underwriters Laboratories in July 2001 updated it's Standard
+UL924 Standard for Emergency Lighting and Power Equipment.

 |